weareblahs/WSAUtilities/README.md

 Checks for updates of Windows Subsystem for Android.

 ## TODO: Fixes and Improvements
- - ~Turn Windows Features On or Off in batch script (WSAInstall)~
+ - ~~Turn Windows Features On or Off in batch script (WSAInstall)~~ Now uses DISM to turn it on.
-   - Currently working on this.
-Stay tuned.
  - curl: https://store.rg-adguard.net/api/GetFiles (POST?) and get MSIX URL.
 Currently guiding users who uses this script to copy the link from https://store.rg-adguard.net/.
 (WSAInstall)
    - ~~Using a mirror on Google Drive / s-ul.eu could work on this case?~~ Mirror option added (WSAMirror)
- - ~Check if using Windows 11.
-Accepting versions starting `22*.*`~ See v0.0.6.
+ - ~~Check if using Windows 11.
+Accepting versions starting `22*.*`~~ See v0.0.6.
 Added checks before running WSATools as launcher.
 See [here](https://dev.to/weareblahs/i-found-it-the-most-complex-way-to-check-operating-system-build-number-before-running-an-batch-script-1cmc) for explaination.
 (WSAToolsLauncher)
  - ~~XAPK Installation~~ See v0.0.3 for initial version.
 (InstallXAPK)
  - Screenshot does not work at this moment as it returns white screen on output PNG file (Screenshot / ScreenshotDT)
  - Multilanguage
  - Installation falied for other packages other than the main one (InstallXAPK)
- - Install Aurora + Microsoft Launcher post-install (InstallWSA / InstallWSAMirror / Standalone Script)
+ - Install Aurora + Microsoft Launcher post-install (InstallWSA / InstallWSAMirror / ~~Standalone Script~~)、
+ - Migrate all config stuffs to `WSAtools.inf`